written by Sian Jones (Shine Trustee)

-This year was the second time that I had been involved in the enrolment process at Shine Zambia Reading Academy, and it was truly a fascinating experience!
+I have been involved in the enrolment process at Shine Zambia Reading Academy a few times, and it is truly a fascinating experience!

 We have many people coming to Shine from about August every year looking for places for their children.
-We take their details and ask them to come back on enrolment day, which this year was Saturday 5th January.
+We take their details and ask them to come back on enrolment day.

 It was a very long day for all of our staff, but we sat down with all of the guardians to explain our reading program at Shine.
 We then spent time with each guardian collecting information about their child and their home circumstances (so that we could assess how vulnerable they are) and conducted a reading test with each child to ensure they are illiterate.
 We also took a photo of every child, as we suspected that last year some pupils were swapped for younger brothers or sisters after school had opened because their guardians were so desperate to get them into school!